mnoori/NeuralNets/README.md

-In this project, I will write a class that trains a 3 layer neural network model and returns the predictions.
+In this project, I have created a class that trains a 3 layers neural network model and returns the predictions.
 I will then use this class to predict the species of iris flowers from data with the following features:

 * `sepal_length` - Continuous variable measured in centimeters.
 * `sepal_width` - Continuous variable measured in centimeters.